-Our safeguarding policy and procedures is available in the staff work room, the Academy website and shared staff files.
+Our safeguarding policy and procedures is available on the Academy website and shared staff files.
 New staff will be made aware of the procedures and provided with copies.
 All staff receive annual safeguarding training and must read Part 1 of Keeping Children Safe in Education (KCSIE) and sign a declaration to confirm they have done so.